 But while McCarthy may have won the battle—albeit under embarrassing circumstances—he has arguably lost the larger war with the ultra-conservative rebels in his own party who want to fundamentally remake the way Congress operates.

-To convert most of the 20 detractors who have stood in his way all week, McCarthy gave, in the words of a senior Democratic House aide, “the kitchen sink.”
+To convert most of the 20 holdouts who have stood in his way all week, McCarthy gave, in the words of a senior Democratic House aide, “the kitchen sink.”
 He agreed to appoint more members of the far-right House Freedom Caucus to the powerful House Rules Committee, which determines which bills make it to the chamber’s floor, and the Appropriations Committee.
 More symbolically, he also allowed a rules change that will enable just one member to be able to call for a vote to oust the Speaker.

 In other words, to gain the power of the Speaker’s gavel, McCarthy effectively disempowered himself.

-Yet multiple House sources, Democrat and Republican alike, say that the concessions McCarthy has agreed to will make it exceedingly more difficult to pass legislation, particularly when it comes time to fund the government later this year.
+But multiple House sources, Democrat and Republican alike, say that the concessions McCarthy has agreed to will make it exceedingly more difficult to pass legislation, particularly when it comes time to fund the government later this year.
 “We’re never going to pass a budget,” a senior Democratic House aide tells TIME.

 McCarthy’s concessions have also created national security concerns.
-Bloomberg reported Friday that he agreed to cut $75 billion in defense funding—a measure that would need to be approved by the Senate—in response to the far-right’s antipathy toward helping Ukraine defend itself against Russia.
+Bloomberg reported Friday that he agreed to cut $75 billion in defense funding—a measure that would need to be approved by the Senate—in response to the hard-right’s antipathy toward helping Ukraine defend itself against Russia.

 “Ronald Reagan taught us that weakness is provocative,” former Rep. Liz Cheney, a Wyoming Republican, tweeted.
 “China and Russia are watching.
 If [McCarthy] agreed to weaken our national defense for his own personal gain, that will be his legacy, and our nation will suffer.”

 The House came back to session later in the evening to allow for two McCarthy allies who had left town—Reps.
-Ken Buck of Colorado and Wesley Hunt of Texas—to come back to get him over the top.
+Ken Buck of Colorado and Wesley Hunt of Texas—to get him over the top.
 The House’s inability to pick a Speaker for so long stretched the saga past the mark set in 1923, when it took the chamber 13 rounds of voting over three days.
 On Tuesday, the first day of the new congressional term, the House failed to elect a Speaker on the first ballot for the first time in a century.

-That McCarthy couldn’t whip the votes throughout the week led to a whirlwind of speculation on Capitol Hill over a range of “nuclear options” to end the deadlock, such as some Republicans forming a coalition with Democrats to put up a moderate choice and grant the minority party chairs of half the committees.
+That McCarthy couldn’t whip the votes throughout the week led to speculation on Capitol Hill over a range of “nuclear options” to end the deadlock, such as some Republicans forming a coalition with Democrats to put up a moderate choice and grant the minority party the chairs of half the committees.
 Some House members, including Gaetz, floated the idea of adopting a resolution to elect the Speaker based on a plurality vote, which, until McCarthy won over his defectors, would have led to Jeffries winning the top post.

 The concessions McCarthy made to get over the finish line stand to radically reshape the House, including through a provision in the new rules package that would largely gut the Office of Congressional Ethics, an independent panel that was preparing to investigate lawmakers who participated in the Jan.
 6 attack on the Capitol.
 The maneuver will remove the only body that conducts meaningful ethics oversight of lawmakers.